aelzenaar/ncea-notes/unibooks.md

    you should read it is because it is amazing.
 Hartshorne follows Euclid, putting him on a firm axiomatic foundation.
 The capstone of the book is a discussion of polyhedra.
 You should have a little algebra for the last stretch, but the rest should actually be accessible to a high-school student!
 (516 H33)

-Books I want to read: Watkins, _Combinatorics with an Emphasis on the Theory of Groups_; something on matroids, maybe Wilson?
+Books I want to read: Watkins, _Combinatorics with an Emphasis on the Theory of Graphs_; something on matroids, maybe Wilson?

 ### Analysis (332/333)
 Books I want to read/am in the process of reading: baby Rudin (as good as promised); Tao (very chatty and a bit slow for me).